Skip To Main Content

 KA‘I Postsecondary Program

-Academic counseling and full tuition gap scholarships to support KA‘I Program graduates to and through their postsecondary pathways
+Academic counseling and full tuition gap scholarships to support KA‘I graduates to and through their postsecondary pathways (10th year)

 More info